DIJIT: A Robotic Head for an Active Observer: Discussion and Future Work

 Numerous existing saccade methods typically assume that the robot is highly precise: the camera's coordinate system, the camera frame's rotational axes, and the rotating axes of the motors are all perfectly aligned.
 The method described here does not depend on these assumptions and, as a result, inherently avoids the need for precise axis alignment.
 Instead, a data-driven approach is used to map from pan and tilt motor states to image coordinates, coupled with an interpolation process.
 Performance results indicate the accuracy of the approach.

-Ongoing work on DIJIT includes work on binocular saccades, the development of active binocular 3D reconstruction algorithms, and the deployment of the device within an autonomous system to support wheelchair-bound individuals.
+Ongoing work on DIJIT includes work on other eye movements, the development of active binocular 3D reconstruction algorithms, and the deployment of the device within an autonomous system to support wheelchair-bound individuals.